Why we invest in human-in-the-loop automations

 What did the automation actually do?

 Carefully set up by people who understand the customer journey, the automation started the conversation with the contact and kept the conversation going.
-It handled the non-human parts of the process, like making the appointment, and knew when to remind the contact about something.
+It handled the non-human parts of the process, like making the appointment, and knew when to remind the contact.
 It also allowed the agent – the human in the loop – to jump into the conversation when needed.

 With the right automations, you know what to say, how to say it, and when to say it, thus saving your team time, energy, and money.